-Please note that in some cases, deviation from the formula is necessary in order to meet the needs of students enrolled in various schools across the District.
+Please note that in some cases, deviation is necessary in order to meet the needs of students enrolled in various schools across the District.
 Schools are advised to refer to the program expectations and rostering/scheduling guidelines provided below to support effective ESL program implementation:

-- K-8 Program Expectations and Scheduling Guidelines - High School Expectations and Rostering Guidelines
+- a.
+K-8 Program Expectations - b.
+High School Expectations and Rostering Guidelines

 Schools that have a partial ESL teacher allocation from FTE are encouraged to make a school-based purchase to create a whole position at the school.
-Such purchases should be communicated to the Executive Director of Multilingual Programs, Dr. Miulcaeli Batista (mbatista@philasd.org).
-For FTE allotments paired with Multilingual Programs allocations, we strongly encourage schools to honor these pairings in the fall during leveling to ensure that central office partial allotments amount to whole positions.
+Such purchases should be communicated to the Executive Director of Multilingual Curriculum and Programs (OMCP), Dr. Miulcaeli Batista (mbatista@philasd.org).
+For FTE allotments paired with OMCP allocations, we strongly encourage schools to honor these pairing in the fall during leveling to ensure that central office partial allotments amount to whole positions.

-Please note that itinerant teacher allotment cannot be paired with a school purchase.
+Please note that an itinerant teacher allotment cannot be paired with a school purchase.